natesilva/big-config/README.md

 export CONFIG__database__password=supersecret123
 ```

-Note that `local` settings override ANY other settings, including environment variables.
+Note that `local` settings override any other settings, including environment variables.

 ## Other environment variables